BrianBosho/cram_plan/api_doc.md

 - If the object is not found in the environment
 - If the robot cannot successfully look at the object (LookAtGoalNotReached)

-#### Implementation Notes
-- Converts object name to lowercase for case-insensitive comparison
-- Uses `BelieveObject` designator to resolve the object
-- Uses `LookAtAction` to make the robot look at the object
-- Handles `LookAtGoalNotReached` exception explicitly

 ### 10. detect_object

 Detects an object in the robot's environment and returns information about it.

-**Source**: `robot_actions_api.py:12-80`

 #### Parameters